AsherJingkongChen/codeslide/doc/MANUAL.md

    Make use of file descriptors (`stdout, stdin`):
    - Type `codeslide-cli < ./client.cs.json > ./output.cs.html` on the command line

-## 3. Use the slide file
+## 3. Use the slideshow file generated with CodeSlide-CLI
-1. Open the slide output file (HTML) with the browser
+1. Open the file in a web browser.
-2. Navigate through pages:
-   - For Desktop viewers, enter arrow keys and whitespace to navigate.
-   - For Mobile viewers, double tap to navigate.
-3. Print to PDF Files with browsers
+2. If the `show.layout` is set to `"slide"`, use arrow keys or spacebar for desktop or double-tap for mobile to navigate through the slides.
+3. If the `show.layout` is set to `"scroll"`, simply scroll up and down.
+4. To export the slides as a PDF, specify `show.layout: "pdf"` in the schema.

 ## In a nutshell
 **The installed binary can turn a valid CodeSlide Client Schema into a slide file**